Treating Your Child’s Flu Symptoms at Home

 - Do check with your pharmacist or pediatrician if you have questions about dosage or frequency.

-- Don’t give your child aspirin or aspirin-containing products if he might have the flu.
+- Don’t give your child aspirin or aspirin-containing products if they might have the flu.
 These include all brands and types of the following:

 - Alka-Seltzer